-SMC Electric Limited (the "Company") was incorporated on 5 December 2018 in the Cayman Islands as an exempted company with limited liability.
-The shares of the Company have been listed (the "Listing") on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 2 June 2020 (the "Listing Date").
+The Company was incorporated on 5 December 2018 in the Cayman Islands as an exempted company with limited liability.
+The shares of the Company have been listed (the "Listing") on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 2 June 2020.